What Kind Of Light Does A Hosta Need?

 How to keep hostas in partial sun

-In order to be successful in growing hostas in partial sun, you need to take care of the watering.
-During the hot months, check how moist the soil is as often as possible.
+To successfully grow hostas in partial sun, you must take care of the watering.
+During the hot months, check the soil’s moisture as often as possible.
 Don’t let the soil dry out more than two to three inches.

 When the heat subsides, watering can be reduced.
 Also, avoid watering hostas during the winter months.